 “You open up your customer base with a heavier spec’d bus,” he says.

 Tips on Creative Marketing

 School districts and contract operators who want to unload their really old buses need to be creative when looking for potential buyers.
 Rather than just offering the equipment as a valueless trade-in, they might consider some unusual alternatives.
-The Yellow School Bus Book, published annually by Yellow School Bus Inc. in Los Angeles, suggests the following strategies for selling those hard-to-move units.
+The Yellow School Bus Book, which used to be published annually by Yellow School Bus Inc. in Los Angeles, suggested the following strategies for selling those hard-to-move units.

 - Consider alternative customer groups, such as summer camps, farms that need to transport laborers, semi-pro sports teams, dude ranches and remote resorts.

 - Take out the seats, black out the windows and market the units as mobile storage facilities.